-The mechanical tolerances of the received plates were checked using a FARO arm1 (Figure 1.2a) and were found to comply with the requirements2.
-The same is done for the mounting tool3 The two plates were then fixed to the mounting tool, as shown in Figure 1.2b.
-The main goal of this "mounting tool" is to position the flexible joint interfaces (the "V" shapes) of both plates so that a cylinder can rest on the 4 flat interfaces at the same time.
+The mechanical tolerances of the received plates are checked using a FARO arm1 (Figure 1.2a) and are found to comply with the requirements2.
+The same is done for the mounting tool3 The two plates are then fixed to the mounting tool as shown in Figure 1.2b.
+The main goal of this "mounting tool" is to position the flexible joint interfaces (the "V" shapes) of both plates such that a cylinder can rest on the 4 flat interfaces at the same time.

 The quality of the positioning can be estimated by measuring the "straightness" of the top and bottom "V" interfaces.
-This corresponds to the diameter of the smallest cylinder which contains all points along the measured axis.
-This was again done using the FARO arm, and the results for all six struts are summarized in Table 1.1.
-The straightness was found to be better than $15 \,\mu m$ for all struts4, which is sufficiently good to not induce significant stress of the flexible joint during assembly.
+This corresponds to the diameter of the smallest cylinder that contains all points of the measured axis.
+This is again done using the FARO arm, and the results for all the six struts are summarized in Table 1.1.
+The straightness is found to be better than $15 \,\mu m$ for all the struts4, which is sufficiently good to not induce significant stress of the flexible joint during the assembly.

-The encoder rulers and heads were then fixed to the top and bottom plates, respectively (Figure 1.3), and the encoder heads were aligned to maximize the received contrast.
+The encoder rulers and heads are then fixed to the top and bottom plates respectively (Figure 1.3).
+The encoder heads are then aligned to maximize the received contrast.

-The six struts were then fixed to the bottom and top plates one by one.
-First, the top flexible joint is
+The six struts are then fixed to the bottom and top plates one by one.
+First the top flexible joint is